Raezroth/Linux-ARM-Gaming-Chroot/README.md

 ###### Written on the go with a PinePhone Pro w/ Keyboard using bash, git, & vim.
 -------

-# WARNIING ::::: With the latest updates to Steam, As of Feb.
+## WARNIING ::::: With the latest updates to Steam, As of Feb.
 18, 2023 Steam requires more then 4GB of RAM to run in Box86/64.
+Increasing zram makes Steam usable and provides some stability to some games & programs.

 ## Automated install script!!